danyaberezun/KEEPs/README.md

 }
 ```

-> TODO: previously we said that only the last three examples do not work, but for me all four examples have RETURN_TYPE_MISMATCH.
-> Could we double check what happens here?

-The current type system implementation collects such statements only for separate variables, which makes these examples ill-typed.
+The current type system implementation collects such statements (smart casts) only for separate variables, which makes these examples ill-typed.
 Let us explain how we can extend the Kotlin type system to support subtype reconstruction.

 ## Subtype reconstruction